Homotopy theory for algebras over polynomial monads: Other definitions of graphs

 \subsection{Getzler-Kapranov graphs}

 In \cite{Borisov-Manin,Cos,GetzK} a slightly different definition of a graph has been used (attributed to Kontsevich-Manin by Getzler and Kapranov) : a graph $\Gamma$ is a map of sets $\pi:H\to V$ together with an involution $\sigma:H\to H, \sigma^2 = 1.$ We can construct a Feynman graph $\Gamma$ in the sense of Joyal-Kock as follows.
 The set of vertices of $\Gamma$ is $V.$ The set of flags of ${\Gamma}$ is $H$ and $t= \pi.$ The set of oriented edges of $\Gamma $ is equal to $H\sqcup H^{\sigma}$ where $H^{\sigma}$ is the set of fixed points of $\sigma$ (so we simply add to $H$ one extra point for each fixed point of $\sigma$) and $s$ is the first coprojection.
-The involution $\iota$ maps each fixed point $h$ to its copy in $H^{\sigma}$ and coincides with $\sigma(h)$ if $h$ is not a fixed point of $\sigma.$

-The construction above shows that the set of isomorphism classes of graphs in the sense of \cite{Borisov-Manin,Cos,GetzK} is a subset of the the set of isomorphism classes of Feynman graphs.
-The difference is exactly in the treatment of graphs without vertices which cannot exist in the setting of \cite{Borisov-Manin,Cos,GetzK}.
+The involution $\iota$ maps each fixed point $h$ to its copy in $H^{\sigma}$ and coincides with $\sigma(h)$ if $h$ is not a fixed point of $\sigma.$ This shows that the set of isomorphism classes of Getzler-Kapranov graphs is a subset of the set of isomorphism classes of Feynman graphs.
+The difference is in the treatment of graphs without vertices which exist in the latter but not in the former setting.